But if you’re someone who doesn’t send their print to an Ultimaker 3D printer, then you’re missing out on a ton of functionality:

 Many other integrated features work together to create a hassle-free 3D printing experience, giving you higher uptime and an increased ROI.

-NFC spool and print core recognition tells Ultimaker Cura which filament and print core are loaded to increase your workflow speed
+NFC spool and print core recognition tells Ultimaker Cura which filament and print core are loaded to increase your workflow efficiency

-Network monitoring via Ultimaker Connect lets you monitor, start, queue, reorder, and duplicate print jobs all from your desk
+Network monitoring via Ultimaker Digital Factory lets you monitor, start, queue, reorder, and duplicate print jobs all from your desk

 Remote monitoring via an Ultimaker Account gives you the same control of your 3D printer from anywhere in the world